Negotiating Salaries: 5 Tips for HR Leaders

 So what can you offer as part of a valuable total compensation package?

-Creating a valuable compensation strategy hinges on understanding what matters to your employees.
+Creating a valuable compensation strategy hinges on understanding what types of compensation matter to your employees.
 Not every benefit matters to every employee, but you can tailor the package and your approach to meet their preferences.
 Once you understand their needs, you can communicate the value of your total compensation package to both current employees and prospective candidates, whether or not they’re asking for a higher salary.

 Don’t just compete for talent.
 Wow them with a rock-solid compensation strategy.